INSAlgo/trainings-2018/README.md

  - Week 8: (December 3rd - December 9th) more exercises about divide & conquer.
  - Week 9: (December 10th - December 16th) greedy algorithms.
 Material: [Slides](W09_dec10_dec16/Greedy.pdf)
  - Week 10: (December 17th - December 23rd) common data structures: under the hood, complexity, when to use them.
 Material: [Slides](W10_dec17_dec23/DataStructures.pdf)

+## License

+The code is made available under MIT license (you must credit INSAlgo).
+You can also use the pdf slides with attribution.